 SPSS assigns a numeric value to answer choices, which you can reference in the Variable View.
 If multiple answers are allowed, the data will be separated into multiple columns in the Data View since multiple answers cannot exist in one cell.

-Rating and Matrix Questions
+Ranking and Matrix Questions

 The data is separated into multiple columns (as many columns as you have in your question).